rsz_ip_forwarding_example111

 The CEF process

-CEFs (Cisco Express Forwarding) is a packet-switching technology in Cisco routers.
-It is designed to enhance the performance of network forwarding by reducing the overhead associated with Layer 3 forwarding.
-CEF utilizes a Forwarding Information Base (FIB) and an adjacency table to forward packets to their destinations quickly.
+CEFs (Cisco Express Forwarding) are packet-switching technology in Cisco routers.
+It is designed to enhance network forwarding performance by reducing the overhead associated with Layer 3 forwarding.
+CEF utilizes a Forwarding Information Base (FIB) and an adjacency table to forward packets quickly to their destinations.

 The FIB Table

 The FIB maintains a list of all known IP prefixes and their associated next-hop addresses.
-The adjacency table maintains information about the Layer 2 addresses of directly connected neighbors.
+The adjacency table holds information about the Layer 2 addresses of directly connected neighbors.
 When a packet arrives at a router, the CEF algorithm consults the FIB to determine the appropriate next-hop address.
-Then it uses the adjacency table to forward the packet to the correct interface.
+Then, it uses the adjacency table to forward the packet to the correct interface.

 On a Cisco device, the actual moving of the packet from the inbound interface to the outbound interface is carried out by a process known as CEF ( Cisco Express Forwarding ).
 CEF is a mirror image of the routing table, and any changes in the routing table are reflected in the CEF table.
 It has a structure different from the routing table, allowing fast lookups.